 So to enable UK customers to continue to use the Liber-t service, we have implemented a dedicated UK IT system and Customer Service centre in Harrogate to enable UK motorists to pay in GBP via direct debit from a UK bank account.

-We are a wholly owned UK subsidiary of Sanef, a French motorway company who operate toll roads in France and other toll systems around the world.
+Sanef Tolling is a trading name of Emovis Tag UK Ltd. Emovis tag is a wholly owned subsidiary of Abertis SA the ultimate majority owners of Sanef SA a French motorway company who operate toll roads in France and other toll systems around the world.
 We manage our IT systems and customer services from our office in Harrogate, North Yorkshire.

 To access your account click on "My Account", input your username and password and select "login".
 Your invoice is available to download at the bottom of the page.